What does LGBTI mean?

 Unfortunately, sport, like other social spaces, is often affected by sexism, homophobia, biphobia and transphobia.
 That’s why, according to the FRA EU LGBT Survey 2012 , (pag.
 88-89) the 50% of a base of 90.000 in Europe avoid certain places or locations for fear of being assaulted, threatened or harassed because of being openly LGBT.
 42% of them avoid in particular sports clubs.

-Many LGBTI people do not feel safe, accepted or comfortable in the sport environment.
+Many LGBTI people do not feel safe, accepted or comfortable in sporting environments.

-This results in a higher rate of abandonment of sport activities by LGBTI people, with short- and long-term consequences for their well-being.
+This results in a higher rate of abandonment of sport activities by LGBTI people, with short- and long-term consequences on their well-being.

-Everyone is different: for sexual orientation and gender identity.
+Everyone is different: sexual orientation and gender identity.

-Mobbing, bullying and other kind of violence can affect everybody.
+Mobbing, bullying and other kinds of violence can affect everybody.

-Often, people are asked to demonstrate abilities or characteristics that have nothing to do with sporting performance and that actually relate to gender stereotypes.
-Men have to act ‘macho’ and if they don’t they are mocked.
-Women who play sports are considered to lack femininity, leading to the assumption – often incorrectly – that she is a lesbian.
+People are often asked to demonstrate abilities or characteristics that have nothing to do with sporting performance and that actually relate to gender stereotypes.
+Men have to act ‘macho’, and if they don’t they are mocked.
+Women who play sports are considered to lack femininity, leading to the often incorrect assumption that they are lesbians.
 This is another kind of stereotyping that we should take into consideration.

 Exclusion of LGBTI people from sport is a problem for everyone.

-Any environment that is homophobic or transphobic, sexist or in anyway hostile to diversity and LGBTI people restricts freedom of expression and the possibility of everybody giving their real best on and off the field.
+Any environment that is homophobic, biphobic or transphobic, sexist or in anyway hostile to diversity and LGBTI people restricts freedom of expression and the possibility for everyone to give their real best on and off the field.
 Relations between teammates and / or coaches, staff, fans and families can be damaged and teams can lose opportunities.

 Homophobia, biphobia and transphobia can affect everybody: homosexual and heterosexual people, the best players and the biggest champions; coaches, staff and families.
-They can have short- and long-term consequences, not just for the direct victims of discrimination but for the whole team.
+They can have short- and long-term consequences, not just on the direct victims of discrimination but also on the whole team.